blynkkk/blynkkk.github.io/BlynkMainOperations.md

 void sendUptime()
 {
-  // This function sends Arduino's up time every 1 second to Virtual Pin (5).
+  // This function sends Arduino up time every 1 second to Virtual Pin (V5)
-  // In the app, Widget's reading frequency should be set to PUSH.
+  // In the app, Widget's reading frequency should be set to PUSH
   // You can send anything with any interval using this construction
-  // Don't send more that 10 values per second.
+  // Don't send more that 10 values per second

   Blynk.virtualWrite(V5, millis() / 1000);
 }